A proper clarinet embouchure

 Keep your clarinet at a steady 30- to 40-degree angle.
 Any more or less and you will misalign your embouchure.
 Be sure that you’re not moving your head a great deal while you play.

-Even experienced players may do this when they’re going over the “break,” or the divide between the written A on the staff and the written B-flat.
+Even experienced players may do this when they’re going over the “break,” or the divide between the written B-flat and B-natural on the staff.
 Going across the break is difficult for all clarinetists.
 But the head movement won’t really help you and will create bad habits.

 12. Keeping your embouchure too tight